Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Insights from Online Convex Optimization

 \subsection{The Portfolio Selection Problem}

-We will first review the basic ideas of online portfolio selection (OPS), but our discussion will be necessarily brief; the interested reader is pointed to the recent survey of \citet{li2014online}, or the excellent lecture notes of \citet{hazan2022introduction,orabona2019modern}.
+We will first review the basic ideas of online portfolio selection (OPS), but our discussion will necessarily be brief; the interested reader is referred to the recent survey of \citet{li2014online}, or the excellent lecture notes of \citet{hazan2022introduction,orabona2019modern}.

 \textbf{Problem Statement} Consider an investment manager overseeing $K$ stocks, aiming to maximize total future wealth.
 They create the \emph{best constantly rebalanced portfolio (BCRP)}, i.e., at each time step they re-allocate current wealth such that $w_k$ is in stock $k$ (classic portfolio selection assumes no transaction fees).
 Assets are allocated based on \emph{price-relative vectors} $\V{r}_t$, where $r_{t, k}$ is stock $k$'s relative value increase from day $t-1$ to $t$.
 The goal is to maximize the (multiplicative) wealth at time $T$, or more conveniently, the (additive) log-wealth: